 3. Where to stay in Iceland with kids

 This is a tricky one.
 There are few places, even in Reykjavik that offer family rooms.
-Airbnb apartments may well be the best option for you while in the city or just browsing Travelocity for deals.
-Once you are out on the road, triple rooms can easily be found, but if you are looking for a room with 4 beds or adjoining rooms it can be difficult.
+Vacation rentals may well be the best option for family stays in Reykjavik or try Travelocity.
+Once you are outside the city, triple rooms can easily be found.
+If you are looking for a room with 4 beds or adjoining rooms it can be difficult.

-4. The best time to visit Iceland with kids
+4. When is the best time to visit Iceland with kids?

-There is no wrong time to visit Iceland, but of course people have many different factors that play into their decisions, so here’s a quick run down of why you should come in certain times of year.
+There is no wrong time to visit Iceland, but of course, people have many different factors that play into their decisions, so here’s a quick rundown of why you should come at certain times of year.

-Summer in Iceland (June to August) is marked by three characteristics that, in my view, make this season great for families.
+Summer in Iceland (June to August) is marked by three things that make this season great for families.
 There are long, warm daylight hours searching for the midnight sun, newly-born lambs bouncing around the fields, and spotting puffins during mating season.
-The only drawback is that the summer is one of the busier, and more expensive times of year.
+The only drawback is that the summer is it‘s one of the busier, and more expensive times of year.